Canadair CL-44: Operational history

 On the cargo aircraft variant CL-44D4 the entire tail section hinged.
 It could be opened using hydraulic actuators to load large items quickly.
 An inflatable seal at the hinge-break enabled cabin pressure to be maintained, and eight hydraulic-operated locks assured structural integrity.
 The tail could be opened from controls within the tail in 90 seconds.
 The flight controls at the joint were maintained by a system of push pads.

 The CL-44D4 was the first large aircraft to be able to "swing" its tail, although some small naval aircraft had this feature to ease storage.
 These, however, required rigging before flight.
 There were only four original customers who bought and operated the CL-44D4.

 Loftleiðir was the only passenger operator of the CL-44J, variant of CL-44D4 stretched on request by Canadair.
 It was the largest passenger aircraft flying over the Atlantic Ocean at that time.
 Loftleiðir marketed the CL-44J under the name "Rolls-Royce 400 PropJet".
 This led to the confusion that the CL-44J is sometimes referred to as the Canadair-400.
 Loftleiðir Icelandic Airlines merged with Air Iceland in 1973 and became today's Icelandair.

-In 1981 a Baku, Azerbaijan-based Soviet Union interceptor deliberately rammed an Argentine Canadair CL-44 from Transporte Aéreo Rioplatense, killing the three Argentines and one Briton on board; the aircraft was delivering arms from Israel to Iran (the Soviet pilot ejected and survived).